SyncfusionExamples/how-to-freeze-header-row-in-exported-excel-file-in-wpf-data-grid/README.md

 # How to freeze header row in exported excel file in WPF DataGrid (SfDataGrid) ?

-How to freeze header row in exported excel file in WPF DataGrid (SfDataGrid) ?
+This sample show cases how to freeze header row in exported excel file in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?

 # About the sample

-In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you can freeze the header row in the exported Excel sheet using FreezePanes method in IRange interface.
+You can freeze the header row in the exported Excel sheet using FreezePanes method in `IRange` interface in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

 ```c#
 //Select freeze pane range